What is VMware Encryption?

 Hardware and Software Resilience

 If you are properly protecting keys, an encryption key management solution becomes a part of your critical infrastructure.
 But if your key manager goes down, your applications stop functioning until you have key management back up.
 Alliance Key Manager addresses those concerns in a number of ways.
 One way is that the key manager is built for redundancy.
-We know that hardware it can fail, so we implement a hardware platform that is resilient and has a lot of redundancy built in.
+We know that hardware can fail, so we implement a hardware platform that is resilient and has a lot of redundancy built in.
 As such, the first layer of keeping an encryption key manager up and running consistently is to have a good hardware platform or run in the cloud.

 Backup and Recovery, High Availability, and Mirroring